experiment-games/experiment-source/docs/classes/Vector/Scale.md

   library: Vector
   function: Scale
   realm: shared
-  description: "Scales the vector by a number."
+  description: "Modify the existing vector, scaling it by a number."

   arguments:
     - name: "scaleBy"